Real-time-embedded10/Magic-Music-Player/README.md

 A current circuit was designed, and it can obtain information about accelerometer output, gyroscope output and temperature stably.
 The basic component used was MPU6050.<br>
 Here is the PCB Layout and Connection<br>
 ![](https://github.com/Real-time-embedded10/Magic-Music-Player/blob/master/Image/PCB_design.jpg)<br>
-For further information and instruction about PCB Design please [chick here](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Hardware).
+For further information and instruction about PCB Design please [click here](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Hardware).

 [***Software***](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Software)<br>